A Bill to amend the Child Abduction and Custody Act 1985 to make provision about the interpretation of that Act in relation to domestic abuse.

 May contain errors — check source documents for definitive information.

 This bill would change how the Child Abduction and Custody Act 1985 is interpreted in cases involving domestic abuse.
-It aims to ensure domestic abuse is properly considered when deciding on child custody or abduction, to better protect children and victims.
+It aims to ensure domestic abuse is given proper consideration in custody and abduction decisions, strengthening protection for affected children.
+It is currently at the second-reading stage in the House of Commons and was introduced by Lisa Smart (Liberal Democrat).

 Generated 21 February 2026